slsa-framework/slsa/README.md

 [benefits](https://static.googleusercontent.com/media/sre.google/en//static/pdf/building_secure_and_reliable_systems.pdf#page=357),
 including easier debugging, more confident cherry-pick releases, better build caching and storage efficiency, and accurate dependency tracking.
-For these reasons, we recommend reproducibility and require hermeticity at SLSA 3.
+For these reasons, we require reproducibility and hermeticity at SLSA 3 by default.

 In terms of security, _verified_ reproducible builds are often [suggested](https://www.linuxfoundation.org/en/blog/preventing-supply-chain-attacks-like-solarwinds/)